Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourced-domain-model.md

 }
 ```

 The `Ticket` aggregate’s rehydration logic in the constructor,
-Instantiates an instance of the state projector class, `TicketState`,
+Instantiates an instance of the state projector class `TicketState`,
 And sequentially calls its `AppendEvent` method for each of the ticket’s events:

 ```cs